rradfar/front-end-interview-questions/coding.md

 </details>

+---

-**Q6.** Write a function that counts the number of duplicates (case-insensitive) in the input string.
+Q. Write a function that counts the number of duplicates (case-insensitive) in the input string.
 The input string can contain alphabets (both uppercase and lowercase) or numbers.
 Expected performance: `O(n)` or better.

 ```js
 const duplicateCount = text => {